T-SCORE Research Team

 Co-Investigator, Professional Development Leader

-Maria Alonso Luaces, PhD, is the Director of Academic, Professional and Workforce Development with the Office of Diversity and Inclusion at KUMC, will coordinate the summer institute and fellowship activities for science teachers.
-In that role, Dr. Alonso managed and coached first and second year teachers, designed professional development opportunities and analyzed data to determine key trends for increasing student achievement, developed action plans and managed teachers in execution.
-Every year, Dr. Alonso will facilitate T-SCORE professional development activities and present outcomes to T-SCORE partners with a report on the progress of each program objective.
+Maria Alonso Luaces, PhD, is the Education Assistant Professor with the Office of Diversity and Inclusion at KUMC.
+In the past, Dr. Alonso Luaces has managed and coached first and second year teachers, designed professional development opportunities, analyzed data to determine key trends for increasing student achievement, and developed action plans and managed teachers in execution.
+As the Professional Development Lead with T-SCORE, Dr. Alonso Luaces coordinates the Summer Institute and fellowship activities for T-SCORE teachers.
+Every year, Dr. Alonso Luaces will facilitate T-SCORE professional development activities, support T-SCORE teachers in classroom unit implementation, and present outcomes to T-SCORE partners with a report on the progress of each program objective.

 Co-Investigator, Website Development